Canada orders review of deal to sell helicopters to Philippines

 The Bell 412EPI helicopters were due be delivered early next year as the Philippine military prepares to step up operations against Islamist and communist rebels.

+“We are going to make sure before this deal or any other deal goes through that we are abiding by the rules ... that Canadian governments have to follow,” he said.

+In November, Philippines President Rodrigo Duterte publicly criticized Trudeau at a regional summit in Manila for raising questions about his war on drugs, calling it an “official insult”, adding that he “would not answer to any other bullshit, especially (from) foreigners”.

-Nearly 4,000 Filipinos have been killed by police in a war on drugs since June 2016.
+Nearly 4,000 Filipinos have been killed by police in the campaign since June 2016.
 Human rights groups accuse police of carrying out illegal killings, staging crime scenes and falsifying reports, a charge they deny.

 “Human rights is a key element of our foreign policy and of our trade policy,” said Champagne.

-In 2016, the Liberal government was criticized for deciding to honor a contract to sell light armored vehicles to Saudi Arabia, despite human rights concerns.
+In 2016, the Liberal government was criticized for deciding to honour a contract to sell light armoured vehicles to Saudi Arabia, despite human rights concerns.
 Like the helicopter contract, the deal had been arranged by Canada’s former Conservative administration.

-(Reporting by David Ljunggren; Editing by Peter Cooney)
+Philippine defence ministry spokesman, Arsenio Andolong, said it was “unfair to equate internal security operations in general with human rights violations” or to cast judgment on the military when allegations were unverified.

+He did not specify what the allegations or violations were, or who had made them.